Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Final Thoughts

 There are a gazillion sourdough bread recipes out there.
 No two loaves look alike.
-The process is personal.
-Use this tutorial as a guide and make adjustments as you go.
-Ask questions.
-Follow your gut.
+Start with this guide, master the basics and then branch out: try my golden sourdough focaccia recipe, this easy sourdough sandwich bread, or my one-bowl sourdough pancakes for breakfast!
 Once you have a few loaves under your belt, the process will become an imminent rhythm and you’ll become a sourdough pro in no time.

 Sourdough Baking Schedule